wisq/minecraft-scripts/README.md

 RCON access
 -----------

-Both scripts require RCON access to your Minecraft server.
+All of these scripts require RCON access to your Minecraft server.
 That means you'll need to open up your server's `server.properties` file and edit or add the following options:

 * `enable-rcon` — set this to `true`
 * `rcon.port` — the default of 25575 is fine